lendoo73/Challenge-Project-of-CodeCademy/python/Build_Chatbots_with_Python/Retrieval_Based_Chatbots/README.md

 This popularity is due in large part to the strength of retrieval-based bots in closed-domain conversations — conversations that are clearly limited in scope.

+A retrieval-based chatbots cannot generalize conversation (even with lots and lots of data) or generate anything new.

 Most chatbot systems depend on three main tasks in order to convincingly complete a conversation:
 ## 1. Intent Classification:
 When presented with user input, a system must classify the intent of the message.